 In statistics supplied by the Organisation of Economic Co-operation and Development, (OECD), on GDP per capita, it ranked only three places under the United Kingdom, seventeenth.
 Life expectancy is an average of 80.2 years, longer than the south of England.

-Opponents of Scotland aver New Zealand is a small two-island country, unable to protect itself, a supposed bunch of farmers sheering sheep and milking cows.
+Opponents of Scotland aver New Zealand is a small, fractured, two-island country, unable to protect itself, a supposed ‘bunch of backwoods farmers sheering sheep and milking cows’.